The McLoughlin Gallery: History

 Joan McLoughlin was a long-time art enthusiast and collector and worked as an executive at startup medical device companies before she founded her gallery.
 After being diagnosed with breast cancer, McLoughlin's appreciation for art deepened, and found that her treatments gave her time to reflect on what she truly wanted to do with her life.
 After significant reflection, she decided to pursue one of her long-time dreams, and opened the McLoughlin Gallery.
 McLoughlin made the decision to donate a percentage of the gallery's net sales profits to Glide Memorial Church and the Stanford University Medical Center's breast cancer research, a practice that is uncommon for art galleries.
 The gallery shows contemporary art from both local and international (mostly European) artists.
 The gallery put an emphasis on discovering and developing San Francisco artists, while also including artists from abroad, through their shows.

 The McLoughlin Gallery opened in October 2010, the month of October holding a special significance to McLoughlin because it is Breast Cancer Awareness Month.
 The gallery's first major exhibit, "Warmth is Movement," opened in February 2011.
 In June 2011, the McLoughlin Gallery was featured as one of 7x7 Magazine's five most exciting new galleries in San Francisco.
 In their article, they remark that the gallery has rapidly "become a reputable (and the third largest) space in the prestigious 49 Geary art complex."
-In March 2013, The American Art Awards selected McLoughlin gallery as one of their "25 Best Galleries in America."
+In March 2013, the American Art Awards selected McLoughlin gallery as one of their "25 Best Galleries in America".
 In June 2013, the Miami New Times remarked that in the short time the gallery had been open, Mcloughlin had built a group of artists that had their work featured in "major museums and collections."
-In addition to the gallery's in-house exhibitions, the gallery also featured their artists at a number of fine art fairs, including: the Los Angeles Art Show, the San Francisco Fine Art Fair, ArtPadSF and Context Art Miami.
+In addition to the gallery's in-house exhibitions, the gallery featured their artists at a number of fine art fairs, including the Los Angeles Art Show, the San Francisco Fine Art Fair, ArtPadSF and Context Art Miami.